Jae-Hyun-Cha/cse15l-lab-reports/lab-report-5-week-9.md

 `if statements`

-`Line 8` : The "if statement" is true because the ListExamples.java file was found in the repository.
+`Line 8` : The first "if statement" is true because the ListExamples.java file was found in the repository.
 Also it was added to the directory for submission.

-`Line 26` : The "if statement" is true because the ListExamples.java file had a compile error.
+`Line 26` : The second "if statement" is true because the ListExamples.java file had a compile error.
 Also, the return code is not 0.

 `Line 40` : The third "if statement" could not be ran because the bash script will exit as the file has a compile error.

 Line 33 ~ 52 didn't run because of the second "if statement".
+Because of the second "if statement", the bash script will exit.